 Where to Fish Plugs

 Winter steelhead have a penchant for holding in the tail outs.
-That is, the lower third or downstream end of a hole or drift, which is the first resting water located above fast-water rapid.
-They will often be hugging the deep water side of a tail out where steep bank extends into the river.
-Other places worth trying are just downstream of large boulders or root wads, immediately downstream from an underwater drop off and along current edges.
-When rivers are low and clear, fish can move into areas that afford some kind of protection; for example, they may be found in the center or top end of holes, in well-defined deep water slots, and in fast water sections where the current is broken up by bottom ledges or strewn with large rock.
-And although steelhead will respond to plugs anywhere they’re found, it’s the tail outs where the majority steelhead are taken with plugs.
+That is the lower third or downstream end of a hole or drift, which is the first resting water located above a fast-water rapid.
+They will often be hugging the deep water side of a tail out where a steep bank extends into the river.
+Other places worth trying are just downstream of large boulders or root wads, immediately downstream from an underwater drop-off, and along current edges.
+When rivers are low and clear, fish can move into areas that afford some kind of protection; for example, they may be found in the center or top end of holes, in well-defined deepwater slots, and in fast water sections where the current is broken up by bottom ledges or strewn with large rock.
+And although steelhead will respond to plugs anywhere they’re found, it’s the tail outs where the majority of steelhead are taken with plugs.

 Plug Tuning and Fishing

 Once your plugs are all running properly it’s time to fish.
-Start backtrolling by holding your boat at the upper end of the run or drift you intend to fish.
+Start back trolling by holding your boat at the upper end of the run or drift you intend to fish.
 This means you’ll be holding steady in one place as line is paid out from your reel.
-Under most conditions you’ll want to run your lures 40-to-50 feet behind your boat.
-In shallow water or short runs you may want to fish your plugs only 30 feet back, to facilitate a deep dive or when fish might be spooked due to clear water and/or heavy pressure try fishing them 50-to-70 foot out.
+Under most conditions, you’ll want to run your lures 40-to-50 feet behind your boat.
+In shallow water or short runs you may want to fish your plugs only 30 feet back, to facilitate a deep dive, or when fish might be spooked due to clear water and/or heavy pressure try fishing them 50-to-70 feet out.